om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Ziti_Network_Design.md

 │ 6h7qQaAKKs94hBBYgAxwZe │ sgintercept          │ intercept.v1 │
 ╰────────────────────────┴──────────────────────┴──────────────╯
 ```
-- Services Configurations:
+## 2.5 Services Configurations:

-Create a service to associate the two configs created previously into a service.
-BGLSR use to create services for the BGL ER and server.
-SGRTRSR use to create the services for SG ER/ SG client.
+Create a service to associate the two configs(intercept and Host templet) created previously into a service. *BGLSR use to create services for the BGL ER and server.
+SGRTRSR use to create the services for SG ER/ SG client.*

 ```
 ./ziti edge create service BGLSR -c BLR-intercept-config,BLR-host-config -a blrrouter

 ./ziti edge create service SGRTRSR -c sgintercept,sghost.v1 -a sgrtrsr
 ```
-Verification:
+- Verification:
 ```
 root@OMSINCN:~/.ziti/quickstart/OMSINCN/ziti-bin/ziti-v0.27.5# ./ziti edge list services ╭────────────────────────┬─────────┬────────────┬─────────────────────┬────────────╮